1pha/MulitmodalERC-TensorMixerNetwork/README.md

 (erc) ./setup.sh
 ```

-Put data and source codes on the same hierarchy.
+- Put data and source codes on the same hierarchy.
 Prevent hard copy and use soft-link: `ln -s ACTUAL_DATA_PATH data`
+- It is good to

 ### Training
 With default configuration of [./config/train.yaml]